Institut Latihan Perindustrian Kuala Lumpur: History

 In 1957, Central Apprenticeship Board was formed by Kementerian Buroh (Ministry of Labour), currently known as Kementerian Sumber Manusia (Ministry of Human Resources) which mark the commencement of Malaysian vocational education standard.
 ILPKL was originally established to help high school graduates who failed to do well in academics to hone their skills in vocational trades.
 Six years later, in January 1963 construction process of ILPKL begins with a budget of RM 1.5 million and finish in May 1964.
 ILPKL, originally named Pusat Latehan Keusahawanan (Entrepreneurial Training Centre) was inaugurated on 9 March 1965 by Yang di-Pertuan Agong of that time, Raja Syed Harrun Putra ibni Syed Hassan Jamalullail.
 Ford Foundation as well as Asia Foundation contributed the books for the institute.

 On 1 July 1965, ILPKL opened technic course for contractors.
 On 13–22 September 1976, ILPKL lecturers were trained in In Plant Training (Fluid Power) in Dikin Kogyo Co.
 Ltd, Osaka, Japan.
 ILPKL officers once again underwent training in Osaka, this time is High Skilled Machinist Course at Higashiyodagawa Advanced Vocational Training Centre.

 There were Japanese lecturers from ILO and American lecturers from BISCO.
 The three first programmes taught at ILPKL are electrical, building construction and printing with infrastructures from Japan and Australia.
-ILPKL also have been visited by numerous VIPs and organizations in its history including Malaysia's first Prime Minister Tunku Abdul Rahman Putra Al-Haj, second Prime Minister Tun Abdul Razak, fourth Prime Minister Tun Mahathir, V. Manickavasagam and Datuk Richard Ho.
+ILPKL also have been visited by numerous VIPs and organizations in its history including Malaysia's first Prime Minister Tunku Abdul Rahman, second Prime Minister Abdul Razak Hussein, fourth Prime Minister Mahathir Mohamad, V. Manickavasagam and Datuk Richard Ho.

 The government later realized that the country is lacked of skilled workers, and as a developing country, the need for more proficient tradesmen is crucial for country's growth and to eliminate the dependability on foreign workforces.
 The government is also trying to reflect advanced countries such as Germany and Japan where students who are good in academic pick vocational field as their career.
 This leads to renovation, upgrade and expansion of ILPKL.

 List of directors

-Here is a list of all ILPKL directors from 1965 to 2014:
+Here is a list of all ILPKL directors from 1965 to 2025: